Something went wrong

 Worcester Heating Oil Delivery Overview

-555,640 houses in Worcester heat their homes with heating oil.
+555,640 residences in Worcester heat their homes with heating oil.
 This makes oil delivery essential, especially when Worcester temperatures drop as low as 24.3° F each winter.
-20% of Worcester houses rely on heating oil delivery each winter.
+20% of Worcester families rely on heating oil delivery each winter.

 9.78% of Worcester County Households Rely On Heating Oil Delivery Each Winter